Hates/github_whitespace_param/README.md

 # Github Whitespace Extension

 This is crap.
 Just redirects and adds the w=1 parameter automatically on file urls.

-Doesn't even work when the view changes with AJAX.
+Doesn't even work when the view changes with AJAX ^_^